Saskia Coenen Snyder

 - Ph.D.
 University of Michigan

-Professor Coenen Snyder teaches modern Jewish history and European civilizations courses, as well as a specialized senior seminars on the Holocaust and the History of Anne Frank.
-A recipient of the Michael Mungo Undergraduate Teaching Award, she also offers graduate courses in nineteenth-century European history and in dissertation prospectus writing.
+Professor Coenen Snyder teaches modern Jewish history and European civilizations courses, as well as a specialized senior seminars on the Holocaust, the History of Anne Frank, and Jewish History in the American South.
+A recipient of the Michael Mungo Undergraduate Teaching Award, she also offers graduate courses in nineteenth-century European history, material culture, and dissertation prospectus writing.

-Professor Coenen Snyder is a core faculty member of the Jewish Studies Program at USC, which introduces undergraduate students to Jewish history, literature, religion, politics, and culture.
-Her own interests lie particularly in the relationship between the built environment, material culture, and Jewish identity formation in nineteenth century Europe.
-Her first book, a comparative study of synagogue building and synagogue architecture in Amsterdam, London, Paris, and Berlin explores how Jewish religious edifices became central to the public face of Judaism.
-Building a Public Judaism: Synagogues and Jewish Identity in Nineteenth-Century Europe, aims to cross the conceptual boundaries of history, architecture, and urban studies, and was published by Harvard University Press in 2013.
+Professor Coenen Snyder is a core faculty member and Director of the Jewish Studies Program at USC, which introduces undergraduate students to Jewish history, literature, religion, politics, and culture.
+Her own interests lie particularly in the relationship between material culture and modern Jewish history.
+Her first book, a comparative study of synagogue building and synagogue architecture in Amsterdam, London, Paris, and Berlin explored how Jewish religious edifices became central to the public face of Judaism.
+Building a Public Judaism: Synagogues and Jewish Identity in Nineteenth-Century Europe crossed the conceptual boundaries of history, architecture, and urban studies, and was published by Harvard University Press in 2013.

-She has also written book chapters on European Jewish history in the edited volumes City Limits: Interdisciplinary Essays on the Historical European City (McGill-Queen University Press, 2011), Jewish and Non-Jewish Spaces in the Urban Context (Neofelis Verlag, 2015), and Re-examining the Jews of Modern France: Images and Identities (Brill 2016).
-Her journal articles have appeared in Jewish History (2012) and Studies in Contemporary Jewry (forthcoming Volume 30, 2017).
-Her most recent work, “’As Long As It Sparkles!’
-The Diamond Industry in Nineteenth-Century Amsterdam,” appeared in Jewish Social Studies 22:2 (Winter 2017).
+She has also completed book chapters on European Jewish history in the edited volumes City Limits: Interdisciplinary Essays on the Historical European City (McGill-Queen University Press, 2011), Jewish and Non-Jewish Spaces in the Urban Context (Neofelis Verlag, 2015), and Re-examining the Jews of Modern France: Images and Identities (Brill 2016).
+Her journal articles have appeared in Jewish History (2012), Studies in Contemporary Jewry (2017), Jewish Social Studies (Winter 2017), Shofar: An Interdisciplinary Journal of Jewish Studies (2020), and History Today (forthcoming)